86Box/docs/usage/menubar.rst

 Action
 ------

+* **Keyboard requires capture:** require the mouse to be captured for keypresses to be forwarded to the emulated machine.
+Enabling this option allows the use of keyboard combinations (such as Alt+Tab) on the host system while 86Box is focused.
 * **Right CTRL is left ALT:** let the right Ctrl key act as a left Alt key, to simulate some special keyboards where the Alt key is located on the right side of the space bar.
 * **Hard reset:** force a reset of the emulated machine.
 Requires confirmation.
 * **Ctrl+Alt+Del:** send a *Ctrl+Alt+Del* key combination to the emulated machine.
 You can alternatively press *Ctrl+F12* to send that combination.